matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$allowMultipleReports, $reportType)</code></pre>

-- `bool` `$allowMultipleReports` Whether the backend type can handle multiple Piwik reports or not.
+- `bool` `&$allowMultipleReports` Whether the backend type can handle multiple Piwik reports or not.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.